“It’s sad the way he’s turned out.”

 “In the years before Kevin Davison you mean?”

 “Maybe.
-Anyway, is there nothing we can do to help Tim?
+Is there nothing we can do to help Tim?
 It hurts me to see him like this.”

 “I tried a few years ago.
 I offered him a job in the shop, lugging boxes and stuff.
-I could barely afford it but I think I owed him that much.
+I couldn’t afford it, but I think I owed him that much.
 He turned it down.
 Although he’s gone silent, he hasn’t lost his marbles, far from it.
-He’s just decided not to bother with anyone, decided to opt out.
+He’s decided not to bother with anyone, chosen to opt out.
 Don’t let anyone tell you that he’s been in Cherry Knocker, it’s not true.”

 “If that’s how he wants it I suppose there’s nothing we can do but keep an eye out for him.”